ideas-productivity/ideas-productivity.github.io/overview/approach.md

 # IDEAS Goals

-IDEAS goals are to qualitatively change the culture of advanced CSE and to provide a foundation (through software productivity methodologies and an extreme-scale software ecosystem) that enables transformative and reliable next-generation predictive science and decision support.
+IDEAS goals are to qualitatively change the culture of high-performance computational science and to provide a foundation (through software productivity methodologies and an advanced software ecosystem) that enables transformative and reliable next-generation predictive science and decision support.

-We use an integrated process improvement approach that consists of
+Our integrated approach to process improvement focuses on four complementary focus areas:
-- curating methodologies and educational resources
+- Curating methodologies and educational resources
-- establishing software communities
+- Establishing software communities
-- providing opportunities for peer knowledge sharing and training
+- Providing opportunities for peer knowledge sharing and training
-- fostering cross-organization informal dialogue to incentivize community-building and a regular cadence of communication.
+- Fostering cross-organization informal dialogue to incentivize community-building and a regular cadence of communication.

-This multipronged strategy drives our efforts toward achieving a diverse and inclusive research culture.
+Together, these drive IDEAS partnerships toward fostering a diverse and inclusive research culture.

 # Curating methodologies and educational resources

 We use a multifaceted approach to develop, customize, curate, and deploy best practices as a fundamental way to improve software sustainability and programmer productivity.
 This work requires distilling the collective understanding of team and community members with many years of valuable experience in designing and producing high-quality, reusable HPC scientific software.
 This experience, when combined with knowledge obtained from the broader software engineering community, has provided a foundation for focused discussion, distillation, and development of a large and growing collection of resources for scientific software teams, including topics such as agile processes, collaboration via revision control workflows, reproducibility, and scientific software design, refactoring, and testing.
 Specific activities include:

-### Establishing the Better Scientific Software (BSSw) website
+### Establishing the Better Scientific Software (BSSw.io) website

-We have established the Better Scientific Software (BSSw) website as a hub for sharing information on practices to improve software productivity and sustainability.
+We have established the Better Scientific Software (BSSw.io) website as a hub for sharing information on practices to improve software productivity and sustainability.
 Readers benefit from blog articles, curated content, and event information contributed by over 250 international community members, covering a wide range of topics relating to scientific software planning, development, performance, reliability, collaboration, and skills.

 ### Devising Productivity and Sustainability Improvement Planning (PSIP)

-We have devised Productivity and Sustainability Improvement Planning (PSIP), a light-weight, iterative workflow where teams incrementally and iteratively upgrade software practices.
+We have devised *Productivity and Sustainability Improvement Planning (PSIP)*, a light-weight, iterative workflow where teams incrementally and iteratively upgrade software practices.
 Teams are now more productively tackling science goals through PSIP advances in areas such as software builds, testing, refactoring, revision control, documentation, and coding standards.

-### Advancing team of teams concepts
+### Advancing *team of teams* concepts

- We are advancing team of teams concepts to strengthen collaborations within the community, with emphasis on improving connections among the many multi-institutional teams that contribute to the Extreme-Scale Scientific Software Stack (E4S).
+ We are advancing *team of teams* concepts to strengthen collaborations within the community, with emphasis on improving connections among the many multi-institutional teams that contribute to the Extreme-Scale Scientific Software Stack (E4S).

 # Establishing software communities